Graduate Conflict Management

 Admission, Tuition, and Financial Aid

 Admission is based on a combination of many factors, including professional experience, an individual's statement of purpose, past academic study and references.

 Tuition reflects premium faculty expertise from across the United States.
 For the 2018-2019 academic year, tuition for conflict management courses is approximately $1,070 per credit hour.
 A 3-credit hour course is $3,210 and partial scholarships are available.
 Payment is due prior to each class or at the start of the term.

-Financial assistance options include student loans through Office of Financial Aid, corporate partnership matches, graduate assistantships, scholarships, and Office of Veterans Services (Yellow Ribbon Program).
+Financial assistance options include partial scholarships from the Institute for Conflict Management, student loans through Office of Financial Aid, corporate partnership matches, outside scholarships, and Office of Veterans Services (Yellow Ribbon Program).

 - Master of Arts in Conflict Management (10 courses).
 This is a 30 hour non-thesis or thesis program, requiring students to take the first three courses in succession, followed by a settings-based course, (same as above) and will work with the ICM Academic Director to develop a customized pathway for upper-level study.
 The final stage of the Masters program will require students to apply learning in the context of both a project and externship (non-thesis option) or thesis.

 - Graduate Certificate in Conflict Management (5 courses).
 This academic program consists of 15 hours of coursework.
 The Graduate Certificate in Conflict Management provides students with a core understanding of the principles of conflict management by requiring students to take the first three courses in succession, followed by a settings-based course, and one upper-level course or internship course.

 Next start date: August 2018 or January 2019